 Pint Sized makes up in quality what it lacks in area.
-This small bar and bottle shop on Lark Street is dedicated to bringing really good beer to the heart of downtown.
+This small bar and bottle shop is dedicated to bringing really good beer to the heart of downtown Albany.
 Grab a mug, bottle, or can and chill for a while!

 Pair one of 40 draft beers or a cocktail with a delicious meal at Madison Pour House.
 Just a short distance from the University at Albany and the College of Saint Rose, this eatery has a cool vibe that attracts more than the expected college crowd.
 Try the Irish toastie or the signature macaroni and cheese served in a cast-iron skillet.

 486 Yates Street, Albany, NY

 If you’re craving fried chicken, bypass the chain joints and head to Chicken Joe’s.
 Whether you enjoy it folded into a wrap, tossed in a salad, or as part of a platter, the chicken is always juicy and perfectly prepared at this local gem.